-- LEAs must cooperate with the COE to assure the SELPA local plan is compatible with other local plans in the county, including adopted local control and accountability plans adopted for each LEA, county board of education, and any county plan of a contiguous county.
+- LEAs must cooperate with the COE to assure the SELPA Local Plan is compatible with other Local Plans in the county, including local control and accountability plans adopted for each LEA, county board of education, and any county plan of a contiguous county.

-- An LEA must have authority over the programs it directly maintains, consistent with the SELPA local plan.
+- LEAs have authority over the programs directly maintained.
+Special education services and programs must be consistent with the SELPA Local Plan.

-- LEAs participating in the SELPA must cooperatively assist with developing and updating a local plan by a committee of representatives of special and regular education teachers and administrators selected by the groups they represent, and with participation by parent members of the community advisory committee (CAC), or parents selected by the CAC, to ensure adequate and effective participation and communication.
-Participating LEAs must cooperate with the COE and other LEAs in the geographic areas
+- To ensure adequate and effective participation and communication, LEAs participating in the SELPA must cooperatively assist with developing and updating the Local Plan as members of a committee of representatives of special and general education teachers and administrators selected by the groups they represent, and with participation by parent members of the CAC, or parents selected by the CAC.

 Intent to Elect an Alternative Local Plan

-LEAs must notify the CDE, the impacted SELPA(s), and participating COE(s) of an intent to elect an alternative option for the provision of special education services from those specified in the currently approved local plan, at least one year before the proposed effective date of the implementation of an alternative plan.
+LEAs must notify the CDE, the impacted SELPA(s), and participating COE(s) of an intent to elect an alternative option for the provision of special education services from those specified in the current approved Local Plan, at least one year before the proposed effective date of the implementation of an alternative plan.

-Pursuant to Title 17 of the California Code of Regulations (17 CCR) Section 52140, local educational agencies (LEAs) must develop and maintain local interagency agreements with regional centers.
+Pursuant to Title 17 of the California Code of Regulations (17 CCR) Section 52140, LEAs must develop and maintain local interagency agreements with Regional Centers.
+Agreements must include:

-- The responsibilities of each LEA and regional center for meeting the terms of the agreement;
+- The responsibilities of each LEA and Regional Center in meeting the terms of the agreement;

 - Specific procedures for coordination of referrals for evaluation and assessment;